Stainless Steel Water Bottles: Is Yours Safe?

 When it comes to reducing waste, saving money and being healthy, stainless steel water bottles are most definitely one of the first and most important steps you should take.

-If tap water cost the same as bottled water, the average monthly bill would be about $9,000!
+If tap water cost the same as bottled water, your average monthly bill would be about $9,000!

 If you traditionally purchase bottled water, switching to a reusable water bottle and simply using water filters will save you tons of cash, up to $200 a month depending on your current buying habits.